IntelliJ Platform Plugin SDK Help

 Modifying the PSI

 The PSI is a read/write representation of the source code as a tree of elements corresponding to a source file's structure.
-You can modify the PSI by adding, replacing, and deleting PSI elements.
+The PSI can be modified by adding, replacing, and deleting PSI elements.

-To perform these operations, you use methods such as PsiElement.add(), PsiElement.delete(), and PsiElement.replace(), as well as other methods defined in the PsiElement interface that let you process multiple elements in a single operation, or to specify the exact location in the tree where an element needs to be added.
+To perform these operations, use methods such as PsiElement.add(), PsiElement.delete(), PsiElement.replace(), and similar methods allowing to process multiple elements in a single operation, or to specify the exact location in the tree where an element needs to be added.

 Like document operations, PSI modifications need to be wrapped in a write action and in command (and can only be performed in the event dispatch thread).
 See the Documents article for more information on commands and write actions.